-Local Florida campaigns are established in Brevard County, Delray Beach, Gainesville, Hillsborough County, Indian River County, Jacksonville, Manatee County, Martin County, Miami-Dade County, Orlando, Palm Beach County and Sarasota County; and under development in Broward County, Pinellas County, St. Lucie County and Tallahassee.
+Local Florida campaigns are established in Alachua County, Brevard County, Broward County, Charlotte County, City of Delray Beach, Desoto County, Hillsborough County, Indian River County, Duval County, Manatee County, Martin County, Miami-Dade County, Orange County, Palm Beach County, Pinellas County, Sarasota County and St. Lucie County.

 Through the collective impact of the national campaign, local campaigns, state agency leaders, business leaders, and funders, our statewide movement will help promote school readiness, combat chronic absenteeism, improve summer learning and engage parents as their children’s first teachers.